-Even though, there are a lot of discussions, comments and controversy on this topic.
-Ever since the beginning of the so-called “DSLR revolution” back in 2008 many filmmakers claimed that the lower resolution, the poor quality of the H.264 codec and the other technical imperfections such as the undesired artefacts such as moire and aliasing, combined with the limited 8-bit 4-2-0 colour subsampling of the cameras like Canon 550D, 5D mark II, 7D are among the most popular arguments against shooting a movie for the big screen with a DSLR.
+Even though, there are a lot of discussions, comments, and controversy on this topic.
+Ever since the beginning of the so-called “DSLR revolution” back in 2008 many filmmakers claimed that the lower resolution, the poor quality of the H.264 codec and the other technical imperfections such as the undesired artefacts like moire and aliasing, combined with the limited 8-bit 4-2-0 colour subsampling of the cameras like Canon 550D, 5D Mark II, 7D are among the most popular arguments against shooting a movie for the big screen with a DSLR.

-Fast-forward to 2014, and enter the Canon C300, 5D mark III, BMCC, BMPCC, Red Scarlet and many other digital cameras on the market, making argument a bit pointless and obsolete.
+Fast-forward to 2014, and enter the Canon C300, 5D Mark III, BMCC, BMPCC, Red Scarlet and many other digital cameras on the market, making the argument a bit pointless and obsolete.

 Nevertheless, there are still a lot of reasons why you should use your old Canon 5D Mark II or a 7D for your low-budget feature film.

 - Cost Factor – Nowadays, a DSLR like a 5D MKII or 7D could be bought at a substantially low cost.